Loyola celebrates grand opening of translational research center

 The 225,000-square-foot building is the biggest and most complex building in University history, and more than 200 people were on hand to celebrate the start of many translational research discoveries.

 “Tonight’s celebration marks an important milestone for our Health Sciences Campus,” said John Pelissero, PhD, interim president of Loyola University Chicago.
 “The opening of this facility builds upon our reputation as a leader in health care research and education.
 It also provides our students with the opportunity to work and learn in an inter-professional environment where life-changing discoveries will be made.”

-Pelissero was joined by Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, provost of the Health Sciences Division, and several other University, Loyola University Health System, and Trinity Health leaders for a ceremonial ribbon cutting on the stage of the auditorium.
+Pelissero was joined by Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, provost of the Health Sciences Campus, and several other University, Loyola University Health System, and Trinity Health leaders for a ceremonial ribbon cutting on the stage of the auditorium.
 Father Michael J. Garanzini, S.J., chancellor of Loyola University Chicago, led those present in a prayer and blessing.

 “We are called to make a difference as ‘persons for others,’” Callahan said.
 “The scientists working in this beautiful new building are just that.
 Each and every day they are working to help others.
 They are making discoveries that are poised to have a profound effect on people’s lives.”

 Richard Pazdur (MD ’79), director of the Office of Oncology Drug Products for the Food and Drug Administration, gave remarks on how far translational research, particularly in the world of oncology treatment, has come since he started his medical career.

 “Loyola has a special place in my heart and I have watched the progress of the medical center here in Maywood over the last four decades with a great deal of pride and admiration for the work of the faculty in terms of excellence in patient care, research, and education,” Dr. Pazdur said.